AviTrader sponsorship ad

 The most obvious use for 3-D printing is for spare parts.
 As mentioned, by-passing the supply chain solves many current problems, while also reducing the costly need to hold extensive inventory and also avoid lengthy lead times for parts’ delivery.
 ‘On-demand’ production is cost- and time-effective, especially as maintenance crews can manufacture needed parts on site or near to maintenance facilities which can also help to significantly reduce down time.

-Additionally, often requires the use of unique tools tailored for very specific tasks, so there is the option of the rapid design and printing of lightweight ergonomic tools that are fit for purpose as well as printing standard tools on an as-and-when-needed basis.
+Additionally, aircraft maintenance often requires the use of unique tools tailored for very specific tasks, so there is the option of the rapid design and printing of lightweight ergonomic tools that are fit for purpose as well as printing standard tools on an as-and-when-needed basis.

 One of the areas where 3-D printing proves its worth is for repair solutions.
 As is often the case, certain damaged components can be repaired as opposed to a much more costly replacement, assuming, of course, that structural integrity is in no way compromised.
 Additive manufacturing (3-D printing) can swiftly and in an extremely accurate manner, restore damaged parts by adding material to the damaged area.
 Other than saving on costs, this form of maintenance also helps with sustainability through the extension of a parts’ lifecycle.

-Finally, we have a necessity for 3-D-manufactured parts driven by the delay in aircraft deliveries, and that is because there are a good number of older, legacy aircraft that have remained operational well beyond planned age.
+Finally, we have a necessity for 3-D-manufactured parts driven by the delay in aircraft deliveries, and that is because there are a good number of older, legacy aircraft that have remained operational well beyond planned retirement age.
 This means there is a shortage or USM (Used Serviceable Material) from teardowns, and often there is no longer the availability of OEM (original equipment manufacturer) parts either as there was no anticipated longer-term demand.
 Consequently, 3-D manufacturing has proved to be a gamechanger for MROs working on legacy aircraft.

 The benefits of 3-D printing for MROs